simgrid/simgrid/docs/source/Configuring_SimGrid.rst

    of our own, directly implemented in assembly (only available for x86 and amd64 platforms for now) and without any unneeded system call.

-The main reason to change this setting is when the debugging tools get fooled by the optimized context factories.
+The main reason to change this setting is when the debugging tools become fooled by the optimized context factories.
 Threads are the most debugging-friendly contexts, as they allow one to set breakpoints anywhere with gdb and visualize backtraces for all processes, in order